 I went to Japan-Taiwan Exchange association in Taipei (you can think as embassy in your country) with passport, ID, copy of ID, two 2" photos, COE, copy of COE, filled out the Visa application form, submitted.
 They told me to come back tomorrow, ok.

 The next day I went there again, got the Visa printed on my passport, which I can enter Japan to exchange for the residence card.

 I packed 27" and 21" suitcases with life essential stuff.
 Flying to Japan...

 When the plane touched down at Tokyo.
 Ah, that feeling was great.
-You show the COE at the airport, the staff will be shocked and give you a red card, guide you to a special counter 7 with priority.
-The immigration officer then issue you the residence card immediately.
+You show the COE at the airport, the staff will be shocked and give you a red card, guide you to a special priority counter 7.
+The immigration officer then check your COE and passport, then issue you the residence card immediately.
 It took me literally 5 minutes.

 Finding a temporary place to live

 Cookpad also prepared cheap accommodations for me to stay for first two months before I got my apartment.
 So this was great.
 You could also live at Hotel.
 Then You must go to ward office of the ward you‘re living in, to register your address within 2 weeks.
 You can google: 住所登録.

 I got my bank account from SMBC on day 2 after moved to Tokyo (It usually takes 6 months).
 Cookpad got the person from bank came to our office to help me open a bank account and a credit card of ¥500,000 yen credit!
 Got my insurance card in 10 days.